-14 best aviation museums around the world
+World's best aviation museums

 "It's poignant to see them so close to where the Air France Concorde crashed with the loss of all on board -- the beginning of the end for this remarkable aircraft."

-"The most notable exhibits are a one-piece composite test barrel of a Boeing 787 Dreamliner and the largest airplane engine in the world, which is a GE 90 Boeing 777 engine.

-"The center's claim to fame, though, is the Boeing jumbo jet assembly plant tour where the jet maker builds 747, 777 and 787 Dreamliners."
+"My favorite part of the Museum of Flight is the is air park, where you can tour the inside of a Concorde, the first 747 jumbo jet, a presidential 707, and one of the first 787 Dreamliners," says David Parker Brown, editor-in-chief of aviation website AirlineReporter.com.

+"There is nowhere else in the world that you can do that!"

-3. National Museum of the U.S. Air Force
+National Museum of the US Air Force, Dayton, OH

-The world's biggest and oldest military aviation museum at Wright-Patterson Air Force Base in Ohio, is huge, but well ordered.
+The world's oldest and largest military aviation museum, the display at Wright-Patterson Air Force Base in Ohio, is huge, but well ordered.

 "Its sheer scale is extraordinary -- it has about 17 acres of indoor display space, spread across several hangars and other buildings; and further outdoor display space for some of its larger aircraft," says Michael Oakey, managing editor at The Aviation Historian.

-Note: This story was originally published in 2014 and has been updated and expanded.